uglymugs/JustNUM/problem-report.md

 <Router history={appHistory}>
 ```

-Be aware that the querystring is used by ´hashHistory´ to access any state you set for your locations like this:
+Be aware that the querystring is used by `hashHistory` to access any state you set for your locations like this:

 ```jsx
 router.push('/home', { some: 'state' })